autioch/lightbulb-app/README.md

 # lightbulb-app
-Simple colors switcher for phone as a light
+Simple colors switcher for phone as a light.

+## Usage
+Go to [Github pages](https://autioch.github.io/lightbulb-app/) and install the app.

+## TODO
-Set theme color in meta tag
+- set theme color in meta tag
+- use reducer
+- add styles
+- improve tests